yanzewu/line/doc/doc.md

 Usage:

-    fill line1 line2    # fill the area under line1 and line2, using sequential colors
+    fill line1 line2 (style=val ...)   # fill the area under line1 and line2, using sequential colors
-    fill line1-line2 # fill the area between line1 and line2
+    fill line1-line2 (style=val ...)   # fill the area between line1 and line2

-Fill will generate polygon objects, available for style customizing.
+`fill` will generate polygon objects, available for style customizing.

+- line1,line2: Identifier of line (usually just "line" + digit), see [Element Selector](#element-selector) for details.
+- style, val: Styles of the plotted line.
+See [Style name and value](#list-of-valid-style-and-names).

 ### line, hline, vline
 ---